 Most of the rules apply to services businesses.
 If you deal in off-the-shelf products or commodities, doing business with the Government can be as easy as processing a normal customer's credit card.
 There are also thresholds to consider.
 Below a certain amount,the Government can pay with a purchase card (credit card), above a certain amount and they must issue a Request for Quote or a Request for Proposal and get competing bids.
 It is above these thresholds, which can vary by agency, where things can get complicated.
 If you are selling services things tends to get more complicated, more quickly.
+You will have to register at sam.gov before you can become a Government contrator.

 One of the hardest parts of the transition to becoming a Government Contractor is that you may need a completely different kind of accounting system, one that provides pricing in the right formats, with sufficient justification for Government Contracting.
 The next hardest part is that the process is based on contracts.
 Service contracts between businesses are hard enough, but the Government has to comply with a myriad of laws and rules that have been created over decades to counter every possible scandal and corruption.
 Most Government Contractors employ specialists in both contract and finance who understand the language and the rules.